Essential Agile Processes Part 5: Sprint Capacity Planning Sheet

 The sprint capacity planning sheet is a sum of the total hours the team has available to them in a given sprint.
 It is usually created before the sprint planning meeting and is a key input.
 The Scrum Master uses the total to guide the team through selecting the highest-priority tasks to finish stories.
 Once the team has reached capacity, they will decide whether they feel capable to take on the tasks that are in the sprint.
 Without the capacity planning sheet as a guide, it would be easier for teams to commit too many, or too few, resources.

 Teams can use a variety of tools to create a sprint capacity planning sheet.
-They can use a simple spreadsheet, such as Excel, and keep it on SharePoint or stored on a network folder.
+They can use a simple spreadsheet, such as Excel, and keep it on SharePoint or stored on a network folder along with the use of sharepoint site audit software to keep shared folders and documents well organized, as well as being able to enforce SharePoint governance and permissions across separate users.
 They can also use a bug reporting or Web-based Agile tool, such as JIRA or VersionOne, both of which have sprint capacity planning features.

 Assessing skillsets of team members.